 A passing reference was made by the speaker to the Jews, who, a few years ago, did not own a foot of land in Europe.
 Now one of that despised race was the Premier of England, and the Rothschilds hold the key of the money treasures of Europe.

-The deplorable condition of Ireland a few years ago, was also given a passing notice.
-The Irish people revered Daniel O'Connell, but whom do the colored men honor among their race?
+The deplorable condition of Ireland a few years ago, was also given a do the colored men honor among their race?